poanetwork/poa-governance-notifications/README.md

 # Setting up the `.env` File

 When the `poagov` CLI tool is run, the process' environment variables are loaded via an `.env` file.
 The `.env` file contains configuration variables that are not specified via the command line.
 You are required to have an `.env` file in the same directory as your `Cargo.toml` or `poagov` binary.

+If you downloaded a `.tar.gz` compressed archive containing the `poagov` binary and you do not have an `.env` file in the unarchived directory, manually copy the `sample.env` file in this repo into a file called `.env` in the same directory as the `poagov` binary.

 When building from source, the `sample.env` file will be copied into the `.env` file.

-This `.env` file will contain the default configuration values required to run `poagov`.
+The default `.env` file will contain the default configuration values required to run `poagov`.

-If you did not build `poagov` from source, you will have to create an `.env` file in the same directory as the `poagov` binary; then copy the contents of `sample.env` into it.

 If you wish to enable email notifications, you must add the required SMTP config values to your `.env` file.
 See the "Setting up Email Notifications" section for details.

 ### Setting up Email Notifications